pathfindr-app/mahalo/markdown/FILE_STRUCTURE.md

     *   **`components/`**: Contains reusable UI pieces.
         *   **`admin/`**: Components used exclusively within the administrative sections of the application.
             *   `AdminDashboard.js`: The main view for administrators, likely containing tools for managing items, users, etc. Includes tabs for different sections (Items, Analytics, Deals).
 Uses a Modal for creating/editing items via `ItemForm`.
-            *   `ItemList.js`: Displays a list of items, likely with options to edit or trigger creation.
+            *   `ItemList.js`: Displays a list of items with filtering/sorting.
+Shows item icon/logo and includes options to edit or trigger creation.
         *   **`auth/`**: Components related to user authentication.
             *   `Login.js`: Provides the user interface for logging in.
         *   **`common/`**: Components shared across different parts of the application.